Surfin' Safari: Side one

 "County Fair" was inspired by Gary Usher and Brian Wilson visiting a county fair in San Bernardino.
 The song was written in about ten minutes.
 "Ten Little Indians" saw the group trying to emulate the style of the song "Running Bear".
 "Little Miss America" features a doo-wop style, and according to biographer David Leaf, is about "the ideal southern California dream girl".

 In "Chug-a-Lug", written by Brian and Usher, the lyrics refer to Usher, Marks, Carl, and Dennis, as well as a Larry.
 The latter was possibly Larry Lennear, a saxophonist who played and recorded with Brian at the time.
 "409" was written about Usher's obsession over hot-rods.
-The car sound effects were recorded by Usher driving his car past the home of the Wilsons, who had set a tape recorder up outside using a 100-foot extension cord.
+The car sound effects were recorded by Usher driving his car past the home of the Wilsons, who had set up a tape recorder outside using a 100-foot extension cord.